reecetech/pactman/README.md

 - Add `Equals` and `Includes` matchers for pact v3+
 - Make verification fail if missing header specified in interaction
 - Significantly improved support for pytest provider verification of pacts
+- Turned pact state call failures into warnings rather than errors

 2.11.0